Ring of Jumping Gear Guide 5e: Backflip Over a Goblin!

 The Ring of Jumping is an uncommon magic ring that allows its wearer (once attuned) to cast the Jump spell on themself at will.
 Jump is a 1st-level transmutation spell that triples the jump distance (both horizontally and vertically) of the spell’s target for the next minute or the spell ends.

-This effectively means that there’s no reason a character with the ring should ever be expected not to have their jump distance tripled, unless they’re inside an antimagic field or a minute passes and they forget to recast it before taking a running leap at a yawning chasm.
+This effectively means that there’s almost no reason a character with the ring should ever be expected not to have their jump distance tripled.

 Jump